 The long, circular harbour is a tapestry of overlapping histories.
 A 13th Century castle protects the dainty Venetian corniche of red-brick roofed dwellings (now, cafes), with a Byzantine church and an Ottoman hamam bath-house leading to a long, enclosed pier and the forever shining lighthouse, a lit finger of stone, pointing to the open, deep-blue sea.

-Gourmet Travel in Crete - Chania Harbour
+A Crete Food Journey - Chania Harbour

 At supper, we walk along the water's edge, on flagstones wet from the spray of the sea and the evening dew, to Mathios's tavern, on the other end of the harbour.

 Our objective is his sea-urchin salad, but needless to say, the meal turns into another Aristedes extravaganza, an echo of all Greeks who always over-order, as if this could be their final meal.
 It derives from a precarious past, when life was often turned upside down, because of this, or the other overnight invasion, or catastrophe.

 The sea-urchin salad is a true masterpiece, with the delicate roe and flavourful juices of live echinoderms wondrously slurpable in their lemon-oil-parsley dressing.
 A sea delicacy of the highest order, that has permanently spoiled me, showing off its Japanese equivalent, the sushi-staple uni (which comes to us frozen), as a flavour-challenged, greasy, distant relative.